We often have buyers or agents ask: “What is your 15-year rate today?” Or “What is today’s interest rate?”

 Loans with a concurrent 2nd mortgage can have higher rates too, depending on the loan-to-value ratio.

-Lenders often have hidden points and fees in their quotes that they are not disclosing up front when they just quote a rate.
+Lenders often have hidden points and fees in their quotes that they do not disclose up front when they just quote a rate.

 “No cost” refinances have higher rates than refinances that have fees built-in.
 This is because lenders have to charge higher rates for a “no cost” loan in order to generate enough extra “commission” to be able to pay for closing costs on behalf of borrowers.